 What is an IVA?

-If you’ve been struggling to keep up with your current repayment plan then you might be considering an individual voluntary arrangement (IVA).
+If you’ve been struggling to keep up with your current repayment plan, then you might be considering an Individual Voluntary Arrangement (IVA).
 That’s why we’ve created this guide to explain what an IVA is and how they work.

 In this guide, we’ll cover: